-We’ve been lucky to be regularly invited to Queens skate dine bowl – cool, newly revamped and one of the best indoor ice skating London.
+We’ve been lucky to be regularly invited to Queens skate dine bowl, as well as celebrate with friends few kids birthdays – cool, revamped and one of the best indoor ice skating London.
 And this is the only London central permanent ice rink, with the added bonus of more family fun.
 As the name suggests, there’s also casual dining, bowling and one of the best vintage arcade games London.

-I also test regularly Queens cocktails and about 1 year ago we’ve had the full experience of this institution of London and can confirm casual dining was great.
+I also test regularly Queens cocktails as well as the full dining experience of this institution of London and can confirm casual lunches and dinners are great.

-On the last occasion though, with an almost 2 years old and a 4.5 years old we did not really need an ice skating penguins.
+Over the years we’ve seen them getting more confident on ice: with an almost 2 years old and a 4.5 years old we did not really need an ice skating penguins.
 My other half and I just took turns with the kids: one needs lifting up occasionally and sliding together on ice; the other one just a bit of pulling and guiding.
 To us it’s a balancing skill, family fun in a different environment and interesting challenge for all of us all together.
 Not aiming to have them champions at figure ice skating anytime soon but it’s cool to have the kids first steps on ice with us.

 In terms of rewards, for kids there’s a cute hot chocolate bar overlooking the ice rink.
 We usually take a break in here over slushes, warm waffles with chocolate and icecream.
 The grown-up bar is also in close vicinity – handy to source the grown-up cocktails.